pv-is-nrt/aimrc-data-science-core/README.md

 # AIMRC
 Arkansas Integrated Metabolic Research Center

-Welcome to the official repository of the AIMRC!
-Please visit the [AIMRC Data Science Core Website](https://aimrc.uark.edu/data-science-core/) for information about who we are and what we do.
+Welcome to the official repository of the AIMRC Data Science Core!
+Please visit our [website](https://aimrc.uark.edu/data-science-core/) for information about who we are and what we do.

 <!-- ======================================================================= -->
 <hr />